-The Minister reiterated the already confirmed policies on increasing the value of Healthy Start Vouchers to £4.25, expanding the Holiday Activities and Food Programme across England in 2021, up to and including Christmas holidays, as well as the £170 million Covid Winter Grant Scheme to support vulnerable communities through to the end of March 2021.
+Mr. Williamson reiterated the already confirmed policies on increasing the value of Healthy Start Vouchers to £4.25, expanding the Holiday Activities and Food Programme across England in 2021, up to and including Christmas holidays, as well as the £170 million Covid Winter Grant Scheme to support vulnerable communities through to the end of March 2021.
 But his reply did not contain much more detail on investing the entirety of Sugary Drinks Tax income in children's health, nor expanding eligibility of Free School Meals, Healthy Start nor the School Fruit and Veg Scheme.
 Sustain and our alliance will press on with work around these issues.

 You can also read Sustain's response to the Government Spending Review here.

 1 Dec 2020

 Children's Food Campaign